mcd500/teep-device/docs/building_with_docker.md

 *itc.sh*

 Initiate teep-agent with tamproto.
-This command is for debugging the confirmative and handling of formats of TEEP Messages and SUIT Manifest in teep-agent and tamproto.
+This script is for debugging the confirmative and handling of formats of TEEP Messages and SUIT Manifest in teep-agent and tamproto.

 ```sh
 # cat ita.sh